 Hot Trends for 2005

-WHY people buy is just as important as WHAT they buy.
-Learn the trends that are leading people to their next purchase.
+The reasons why people buy are just as important as what they buy.
+Read on to find out the eight trends that are leading people to their next purchase.

 Trend reports can often seem a world away from the everyday realities of your business.
 But when a trend passes from fad to major consumer movement, you don't want to be out of the loop.
 So when we researched this year's hot trends, we hunted for those that can affect your business now.
 No waiting to see if the early adopters get bored.
 No guessing whether you'll alienate current customers with a weird fad.
 These are the things your customers will want tomorrow, whether they know it today or not.

 Who wants to serve Velveeta to guests when you can offer handcrafted cheese made from local, organic dairy milk?
 Why wear clothes from the mall when you can purchase the handiwork of a local designer-U.S.-made and sweatshop-free?
 Buying products with an aura of authenticity allows people to take control of their purchases so they truly know what they're getting.
 They can be unique and shop at businesses they feel akin to politically, ethically and aesthetically.

 Food lovers have long embraced authentic products-microbrews, homemade salsas and fiery hot sauces, aged olive oil, and sea and kosher salts.
 Heck, even men's lifestyle magazine Details recently recognized the gourmet possibilities of the humble olive.
 "Microcheeseries" like Beecher's Handmade Cheese in Seattle's Pike Place Market; Bingham Hill Cheese Co. in Fort Collins, Colorado; and Cowgirl Creamery in Point Reyes, California, are riding this niche by creating fresh cheeses for choosy customers.